aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/ots-to-xls/_index.md

 ---
 title: C# OTS to XLS - OTS to XLS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-OTS to XLS in C#.
-C# Convert OTS to XLS saveformat.
-C# OTS to XLS format.
-Save OTS to XLS C#.
+Convert OTS to XLS quickly and easily with Aspose.Cells.
+C# OTS to XLS.
+C# Save OTS to XLS.
+Save OTS as XLS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., OTS to XLS in C#., C# OTS to XLS saveformat., OTS to XLS C#., C# Convert OTS to XLS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert OTS to XLS in C#., Save OTS to XLS using C#., C# OTS to XLS saveformat., OTS to XLS Converter., C# Save OTS as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}